Outlook to the 2012 season - doing the first repairs 2012

 The 67´s front suspension

 After this the suspension will be in new condition - one of the last things that have to be done on the 67 before it is really in like new condition.
-The only other thing that needs attention in the future will be the top which is still the original 40 year old one.

-the completely stripped front suspension
+The completely stripped front suspension

 Comments